wheelerMT/wheelerMT/README.md

 ### Welcome to my GitHub!

-I am a Senior Modelling & Simulation engineer, working mainly with Fortran, C, and Matlab.
-In my spare time I love all-things systems, where I devote a lot of my time to learning and using Rust.
+I am a Senior Modelling & Simulation Engineer, working mainly with Fortran, C, and Matlab.
+In my spare time I love all-things systems programming, where I devote a lot of my time to learning and using Rust.

 ---